University of Utah UU Student - Research (Work-Study) in Salt Lake City, Utah

 Pay Rate Range 12.00

-3. Collect and compile data from a variety of sources; may enter data into a PC or computer terminal.
+1. Collect and compile data from a variety of sources; may enter data into data management systems.

-5. May perform quality control through path audits in order to resolve discrepancies and overlaps with data.
+2. May perform quality control in order to resolve discrepancies and overlaps with data.

 Special Instructions Summary